lucaskemper/LLM-Fork-lucaskemper/Claude_research.md

-# Exploring New AI Boundaries with the Claude Computer Use API – Pioneering Insights
+# Exploring New AI Boundaries with the Claude Computer Use API

 **October 27, 2024 | Lucas Kemper | MScFin Student, HEC Lausanne**